ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 # Conventions and Definitions
 {::boilerplate bcp14-tagged}

-The reader is assumed to be familiar with the terms and concepts defined in EDHOC {{RFC9528}} and RATS {{RFC9334}}.
+The reader is assumed to be familiar with the terms and concepts defined in EDHOC {{RFC9528}} and RATS architecture{{RFC9334}}.

 # Problem Description

 This specification describes how to perform remote attestation over the EDHOC protocol according to the RATS architecture.
 Remote attestation protocol elements are carried within EDHOC's External Authorization Data (EAD) fields.
-More specifically, this specification supports the RATS background-check model.
+More specifically, this specification supports both the RATS background-check model and passport model.
 It considers three cases:
-1.Remote attestation with EDHOC Initiator as an Attester and EDHOC Responder as a Relying Party.
+1.Forward remote attestation with the EDHOC Initiator as an Attester and the EDHOC Responder as a Relying Party.
-2.Reverse attestation over reverse EDHOC message flow (see {{Appendix A.2.2 of RFC9528}}).
+2.Reverse attestation over reverse EDHOC message flow (see {{Appendix A.2.2 of RFC9528}}), in both background-check model and passport model.
-EDHOC Initiator acts as a Relying Party and EDHOC Responder acts as an Attester.
-3.Mutual attestation.
+3.Mutual attestation, one using background-check -- background-check model, and the other one using background-check -- passport model.
 The specification describes how the Attester EDHOC Initiator and EDHOC Responder complete the EDHOC handshake complemented with remote attestation protocol elements in the above cases.

 # Assumptions

-The details of the protocol between Relying Party and Verifier are out of the scope.
+The details of the protocol between Relying Party and Verifier in background-check model, and the protocol between the Attester and the Verifier in passport model are out of the scope.
+It could be an EDHOC protocol, TLS protocol or other security protocols.

-The only assumption is that the Verifier outputs a fresh nonce and that same nonce is passed on to the EDHOC session.
+In background-check model, one assumption is that the Verifier outputs a fresh nonce and that same nonce is passed on to the EDHOC session.
 That is where the link between the two protocols comes in.
 The remainder, such as the evidence type selection is just the negotiation.
-In general, the Verifier is supposed to know how to verify more than one format of the evidence type.
+The Verifier is supposed to know how to verify more than one format of the evidence type.
 Therefore, the Verifier MUST send back at least one format to the Relying Party.
 We assume in this specification, the Relying Party also has knowledge about the Attester, so it can narrow down the type selection and send to the Attester only one format of evidence type.
 The Attester should have an explicit relation with the Verifier, such as from device manufacuture, so that the Verifier can evaluate the Evidence that is produced by the Attester.

-The authentication between the Attester and the Relying Party is performed with EDHOC {{RFC9528}} and defines the process of remote attestation using the External Authorization Data (EAD) fields defined in EDHOC.
+In passport model, the credential of the Verifier is assumed to be stored at the Attester and the Relying Party, which means the Verifier is trusted by the Attester and the Relying Party to obtain the attestation result.

 # The Protocol {#protocol}